Frequently Asked Questions – Water

 PWC follows state guidelines that recommend rate structures that support water conservation.
 These include tiered rates that have the lowest rates for domestic or essential water use and higher rates for non-essential water use.
 Irrigation use puts the greatest demand on our water treatment capacity and we have to size our plants and system to meet the peak summertime demand, which is significantly driven by irrigation demands.

-Can I fish or in lakes or hunt on PWC property?
+Can I fish in lakes or hunt on PWC property?
+Can I swim in local lakes?